 San Francisco in support of the Skynet IV military satellites that were to be launched by the Space Shuttle.
 Ipent my weekends staying with Bill

 and flying around Petaluma in a variety of classic types.
 On arriving for one visit, Bill excitedly told me that he was about to take delivery of the Tiger.

 It was Bill who gave me the above clipping from the Yukon Times.

 For a while Bill and Dave

-had another partner who was prone to put it through its paces ("everywhichwaybutup"),
+had a third partner who was prone to put the Tiger through its paces ("everywhichwaybutup"),

 that had rained from above.
 The first person he met was Bill who was also the airport manager.
 Oops!